alextsfox/academic-kickstart/content/post/rTREES/index.md

 # Installing and Setting Up Anaconda

 ## Install Anaconda
-You can install anaconda from here: https://www.anaconda.com/.
+If you don't have anaconda installed already, you can install anaconda from here: https://www.anaconda.com/.
 Download the graphical installer and follow the instructions.

 This will install both the command line interface and the "anaconda navigator" GUI.
 I'm more familiar with the command line interface (which is also slightly faster), but the GUI provides (almost) all the same functionality.
 I won't explain the GUI here, but you should explore it on your own if you want.
 Below, I'll explain how to interact with the command line interface: how to create environments, install R, and install certain packages.